Worklytics/psoxy/docs/faq-security.md

 That said, the payload lambdas receive when invoked via a function URL is equivalent to the payload of API Gateway v2, so the proxy itself is compatible with either API Gateway v2 or function urls.

+See [API Gateway](aws/guides/api-gateway.md) for more details on how to use Worklytics-provided terraform modules to enable API gateway in front of your proxy instances.

 ## Can I deploy a WAF in front of my Psoxy instances?

 Sure, but why?
 Psoxy is itself a rules-based layer that validates requests, authorizes them, and